OSGeo/gdal/doc/source/programs/sozip.rst

 .. option:: --sozip-chunk-size

     Chunk size for a seek-optimized file.
 Defaults to 32768 bytes.
-The value is specified in bytes, or K and M suffix can be respecively used to specify a value in kilo-bytes or mega-bytes.
+The value is specified in bytes, or K and M suffix can be respectively used to specify a value in kilo-bytes or mega-bytes.

 .. option:: --sozip-min-file-size

     Minimum file size to decide if a file should be seek-optimized, in --enable-sozip=auto mode.
 Defaults to 1 MB byte.
-The value is specified in bytes, or K, M or G suffix can be respecively used to specify a value in kilo-bytes, mega-bytes or giga-bytes.
+The value is specified in bytes, or K, M or G suffix can be respectively used to specify a value in kilo-bytes, mega-bytes or giga-bytes.

 .. option:: --content-type=<value>